 #10.
 Night camera mode

-Samsung removed the night camera mode since Android Nougat update and incorporated it into Auto (or Photo) mode.
+Samsung removed the night camera mode since the Android Nougat update and incorporated it into Auto (or Photo) mode.

 But it seems the Auto mode is not as intelligent as Samsung expected.